bedrocksystems/BRiCk/doc/sphinx/evaluation.rst

    :end-before: (* END wp_prval *)

 Note that the pointer `p` is completely unconstrained in this definition.
-In practice the C++ abstract machine will pick this pointer to be fresh and reserve it at this point, proceeding to initialize it when evaluating `e`.
+In practice the C++ abstract machine will pick this pointer to be fresh and reserve at this point and then proceed to initalize it when evaluating `e`.

 Operands